Britefury/django-labeller/README.md

 ![Django labeller movie](doc/dextr_boolean_cleanup_v1_small.gif "Django Labeller in action")

-## Django or Flask?
+## Django, Flask or Qt?

-If you want to run `django-labeller` on your local machine with minimum fuss and store the image and label files on your file system, use the Flask application.
+If you want to run `django-labeller` on your local machine with minimum fuss and store the image and label files on your file system, use either the Qt application or the Flask application.

 If you want to incorporate `django-labeller` into your Django application, use the Django app/plugin as it provides model classes that store labels in your database, etc.